nmfzone/tutorial-list/README.md

 		$ sudo apt-get update
 		$ sudo apt-get install xdman

-		if using firefox, you need to run this : http://localhost:9614/xdmff.xpi
+		if using firefox, you need to run this (before this, run xdman first with $ sudo xdman) : http://localhost:9614/xdmff.xpi

 #### Shortcut Keys